Teardrop Breast Implants: What to Consider?

 Round Breast Implants Pictures Before and After

-Be sure to review the teardrop implants before and after as well as the round implant before and after.
-Your choice of implant shape depends on your desired outcome, body shape, and surgeon’s recommendation.
-Below we will compare the difference in the breast implant shapes options.
+Be sure to review the teardrop implants before and after photos, as well as the round implant before and after photos.
+Your choice of implant shape depends on your preferred outcome, body shape, and surgeon’s recommendation.
+Below we will compare the differences in the breast implant shape options.

 Implant TypeShapeLookTextured SurfacePrice